 You do have certain rights at a preliminary hearing:

-- Right to be represented by a lawyer
+- Right to be represented by a lawyer5.

-- Right to be present at the preliminary hearing
+- Right to be present at the preliminary hearing6

 - Prosecution must present evidence other than your alleged out-of-court confession, if applicable

-- Right to present witnesses in your own behalf (your witness’testimony must either support an affirmative defense, challenge an element of the crime or impeach the testimony of a state witness)
+- Right to present witnesses in your own behalf8. (your witness’testimony must either support an affirmative defense, challenge an element of the crime or impeach the testimony of a state witness)

 Your attorney can also present certain motions at this hearing, including: